University of Bristol: 21st century

 As the number of postgraduate students has grown (particularly the numbers pursuing taught master's degrees), there eventually became a need for separate representation on university bodies and the Postgraduate Union (PGU) was established in 2000.
 Universities are increasingly expected to exploit the intellectual property generated by their research activities and, in 2000, Bristol established the Research and Enterprise Division (RED) to further this cause (particularly for technology-based businesses).
 In 2001, the university signed a 25-year research funding deal with IP2IPO, an intellectual property commercialisation company.
 In 2007, research activities were expanded further with the opening of the Advanced Composites Centre for Innovation and Science (ACCIS) and The Bristol Institute for Public Affairs (BIPA).

 In 2002, the university was involved in an argument over press intrusion after details of then-prime minister Tony Blair's son's application to university were published in national newspapers.
 In the same year, the university opened the new Centre for Sports, Exercise and Health in the heart of the university precinct.
-At a cost, local residents are also able to use the facilities.
+At a cost, local residents can also use the facilities.

 Brenda Hale, the first female Law Lord, became chancellor of the university in 2003.
-Sir Paul Nurse succeeded Lady Hale as chancellor on 1 January 2017.
+Paul Nurse succeeded Lady Hale as chancellor on 1 January 2017.

 Expansion of teaching and research activities continues.
 In 2004, the Faculty of Engineering completed work on the Bristol Laboratory for Advanced Dynamics Engineering (BLADE).
 This £18.5m project is intended to further the study of dynamics and is the most advanced such facility in Europe.
 It was built as an extension to the Queen's Building and was officially opened by Queen Elizabeth II in March 2005.

 In January 2005, the School of Chemistry was awarded £4.5m by the Higher Education Funding Council for England to create Bristol ChemLabS: a Centre for Excellence in Teaching & Learning (CETL), with an additional £350k announced for the capital part of the project in February 2006.
 Bristol ChemLabS stands for Bristol Chemical Laboratory Sciences; it is the only chemistry CETL in the UK.

 September 2009 saw the opening of the university's Centre for Nanoscience and Quantum Information.
 This £11 million building is known as the quietest building in the world and has other technologically sophisticated features such as self-cleaning glass.
 Advanced research into quantum computing, nanotechnology, materials and other disciplines are being undertaken in the building.

 There is also a plan to significantly redevelop the centre of the University Precinct in the coming years.
 The first step began in September 2011, with the start of construction of a state-of-the-art Life Sciences building.